SomeWeekendReading/someweekendreading.github.io/_posts/2021-06-07-treasuries-vs-corporates.md

 Well&hellip; what a long strange trip it's been!

-- We looked at data on return from a total stock market index fund, an interdiate-term Treasury bond index fund, and an intermediate-term corporate bond index fund.
+- We looked at data on return from a total stock market index fund, an intermediate-term Treasury bond index fund, and an intermediate-term corporate bond index fund.
 - Using the (largely synthetic) data going back to 1871, we found that the evidence was _mostly_ statistically significant pointing to Treasuries as a better stock